-For J.D. and A.J.D. students, the use of a dictionary depends on the type of exam being administered.
+J.D. candidates for whom English is a second language receive no additional time for final exams.
+For students pursuing a J.D. degree, the use of a dictionary depends on the type of exam being administered.
 For a law school exam that is designated "closed book, closed note," the use of a dictionary is strictly prohibited.
 For a law school exam that is designated "open book" or "partially open book," the use of a dictionary is subject to the professor's discretion.
 If permitted, a dictionary must be paper, not electronic, and may not contain any markings that are not permitted by the exam rules.
 If a professor permits the use of dictionaries in some form, the same rule shall apply to every J.D. student, as well as to other degree students, in the class that term.
 The fact that students in prior terms were allowed to use dictionaries does not establish a right to dictionary use for students in later terms.
 The professor should announce his or her class policy about the use of dictionaries in the course syllabus and remind students of this policy in advance of the exam period.

-Students pursuing an S.J.D., M.C.L., or LL.M. degree for whom English is not their first language (those entitled to extra time under this policy) are also entitled to use a bilingual translation dictionary on all law school exams, even those that are otherwise considered "closed book, closed note" exams.
+S.J.D., M.C.L. and LL.M. candidates may receive 25% additional time for final exams if English is their second language and the TOEFL or the IELTS exam score was part of their application for admission.
+Students electing to receive additional time will be tested in a separate room from the general examination.
+Students pursuing an S.J.D., M.C.L. or LL.M. degree for whom English is not their first language (those who utilized a TOEFL/IELTS score as part of their application for admission) are entitled to use a bilingual translation dictionary on all law school exams, even those that are otherwise considered "closed book, closed note" exams.
 Any such dictionary must be paper, not electronic, and must not be a law or legal dictionary.
 A student may not, under any circumstances, use the pages or cover of this dictionary to take notes or to bring extra material not normally allowed into the exam room.
 The professor or exam proctor may review the dictionary in advance of the exam to ensure that it does not contain any extraneous markings (e.g., markings that were not part of the original publication).
 Any dictionary found to be in violation of this policy will be confiscated immediately; the professor may also elect to impose a penalty for this violation of exam rules (e.g., impose a grade penalty and/or initiate a Professional Conduct Code procedure).